Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach

 {Univ.
 Grenoble Alpes, CNRS, IPAG, 38000 Grenoble, France \\ \and Univ Rennes, CNRS, IPR (Institut de Physique de Rennes) - UMR 6251, F-35000 Rennes, France \and Department of Chemical Sciences, Indian Institute of Science Education and Research Kolkata, Mohanpur 741246, West Bengal, India \\ \and Rosseland Centre for Solar Physics, University of Oslo, PO Box 1029 Blindern, 0315 Oslo, Norway \and Institute of Theoretical Astrophysics, University of Oslo, PO Box 1029 Blindern, 0315 Oslo, Norway \and Institute of Astronomy Space and Earth Sciences, P 177, CIT Road, Scheme 7m, Kolkata 700054, West Bengal, India \\ \and Department of Chemistry, Graduate School of Science and Engineering, Tokyo Metropolitan University, 1-1 Minami-Osawa, Hachioji, Tokyo 192-0397, Japan \and Institute of Science and Technology, Niigata University, Ikarashi-nihoncho 8050, Nishi-ku, Niigata 950-2181, Japan \and National Astronomical Observatory of Japan, Osawa 2-21-1, Mitaka, Tokyo 181-8588, Japan \and Department of Astronomy, Graduate School of Science, University of Tokyo, Tokyo 113-0033, Japan \and Universidad Autónoma de Chile, Facultad de Ingeniería, Núcleo de Astroquímica \& Astrofísica, Av.
 Pedro de Valdivia 425, Providencia, Santiago, Chile \and Max-Planck-Institute for extraterrestrial Physics, P.O.
 Box 1312 85741 Garching, Germany }

-\abstract {In the absence of laboratory data, state-of-the-art quantum chemical approaches can provide estimates on the binding energy (BE) of interstellar species with grains.
+\abstract {In the absence of laboratory data, state-of-the-art quantum chemical approaches can provide estimates of the binding energy (BE) of interstellar species with grains.
 Without BE values, contemporary astrochemical models are compelled to utilize wild guesses, often delivering misleading information.
-Here, we employ a fully quantum chemical approach to estimate the BE of 7 diatomic radicals -- CH, NH, OH, SH, CN, NS, and NO, playing a crucial role in shaping the interstellar chemical composition, using {a suitable} amorphous solid water model as a substrate since water is the principal constituent of interstellar ice in dense and shielded regions.
+Here, we employed a fully quantum chemical approach to estimate the BE of seven diatomic radicals -- CH, NH, OH, SH, CN, NS, and NO -- that play a crucial role in shaping the interstellar chemical composition, using {a suitable} amorphous solid water model as a substrate since water is the principal constituent of interstellar ice in dense and shielded regions.
 While {the} BEs are compatible with physisorption, the binding of CH in some sites shows chemisorption, in which a chemical bond to an oxygen atom of a water molecule is formed.
-While no structural change can be observed for the CN radical, it is believed that the formation of a hemibonded system between the outer layer of the water cluster and the radical is the reason for the unusually large BE in one of the binding sites considered in our study.
-A significantly lower BE for NO, consistent with recent calculations, is obtained, which is useful in explaining the recently observed HONO/NH$_2$OH and HONO/HNO ratio in the low-mass hot corino, IRAS 16293-2422B, with chemical models. } \keywords{Astrochemistry -- Interstellar medium (ISM) -- ISM: molecules -- ISM: structure -- ISM: dust -- ISM: abundances -- evolution -- Molecular processes}
+While no structural change has been observed for the CN radical, it is believed that the formation of a hemibonded system between the outer layer of the water cluster and the radical is the reason for the unusually large BE in one of the binding sites considered in our study.
+A significantly lower BE for NO, consistent with recent calculations, is obtained, which helps explain the recently observed HONO/NH$_2$OH and HONO/HNO ratios in the low-mass hot corino IRAS 16293–2422~B with chemical models. } \keywords{Astrochemistry -- Interstellar medium (ISM) -- ISM: molecules -- ISM: structure -- ISM: dust -- ISM: abundances -- evolution -- Molecular processes}